Minneapolis council members push to close incinerator

 Hennepin County passed a resolution in February 2024 with zero-waste recommendations that would help close the HERC.
 Many of the recommendations require legislation, such as requiring producers to expand recycling methods and securing funding for zero-waste initiatives.

-Hennepin County spokesperson Carolyn Marinan said in a statement to the Minnesota Daily that the HERC is operated to minimize pollution and ensure that air is emitted under permit-set limits.
+Hennepin County spokesperson Carolyn Marinan says in a statement to the Minnesota Daily that the HERC is operated to minimize pollution and ensure that air is emitted under permit-set limits.
 Marinan said the county is accelerating the HERC’s closure by advancing zero-waste actions.

-“We welcome working more closely with the city of Minneapolis and a coalition of additional cities, businesses, residents and lawmakers prioritizing the needed policy, programmatic and infrastructure changes to realize a zero-waste future,” Marinan said in the statement.
+“We welcome working more closely with the city of Minneapolis and a coalition of additional cities, businesses, residents and lawmakers prioritizing the needed policy, programmatic and infrastructure changes to realize a zero-waste future,” Marinan says in the statement.